ojitha/ojitha.github.io/_posts/2023-06-10-Spark2Redshift.md

 df.plot(kind='line', y=['womens_sales','mens_sales'], subplots=False)
 ```

-You can use Jupyter matplotlib macgic to plot following diagram.
+You can use Jupyter matplotlib magic to plot the following diagram.

 ![plot using dataffame](/assets/images/2023-06-10-Spark2Redshift/plot using dataffame.png)